Skip to article frontmatterSkip to article content

 Pair potentials are a type of force field that describes the interactions between pairs of atoms or molecules in a material.
 Pair potentials are based on the assumption that the interactions between atoms or molecules can be approximated as pairwise interactions, where the potential energy between two atoms or molecules depends only on their separation distance.

-The Leonard-Jones potential describes the interactions between neutral atoms or molecules.
-The equilibrium distance is \sigma and the depth of the potential well is \epsilon.
-The equilibrium distance r_e is increased when temperature is increased.
+The Lennard-Jones potential describes the interactions between neutral atoms or molecules.
+The depth of the potential well is \epsilon, \sigma is the distance at which the potential crosses zero, and the equilibrium separation is r_e = 2^{1/6}\sigma.

-The Leonard-Jones potential describes the interactions between neutral atoms or molecules.
-The equilibrium distance is σ and the depth of the potential well is ε.
-The equilibrium distance rer_e is increased when temperature is increased.
+The Lennard-Jones potential describes the interactions between neutral atoms or molecules.
+The depth of the potential well is ϵ\epsilon, σ\sigma is the distance at which the potential crosses zero, and the equilibrium separation is re=21/6σr_e = 2^{1/6}\sigma.

-Leonard-Jones potential is a simple mathematical model that describes the interactions between neutral atoms or molecules.
-The Leonard-Jones potential is given by the following equation:
+Lennard-Jones potential is a simple mathematical model that describes the interactions between neutral atoms or molecules.
+The Lennard-Jones potential is given by the following equation:

 U(r)=4ϵ[(σ/r)12(σ/r)6]U(r) = 4\epsilon[(\sigma/r)^{12} - (\sigma/r)^6]

-where U(r)U(r) is the potential energy between two atoms or molecules at a distance rr, ε is the depth of the potential well, and σ is the distance at which the potential energy is zero.
+where U(r)U(r) is the potential energy between two atoms or molecules at a distance rr, ϵ\epsilon is the depth of the potential well, and σ\sigma is the distance at which the potential energy is zero.

 12 and 6 are the powers of the terms in the equation, which represent the repulsive and attractive forces between the atoms or molecules, respectively.
 The repulsive term (σ/r)12(\sigma/r)^{12} accounts for the Pauli exclusion principle, which prevents atoms or molecules from occupying the same space, while the attractive term (σ/r)6(\sigma/r)^6 accounts for the van der Waals forces between the atoms or molecules.